Ycsir510/VERA/README.md

 # Beyond Relevance: Mining and Prioritizing Diagnostic Evidence for Multimodal Entity Linking
-This is the code of our paper: Beyond Relevance: Mining and PrioritizingDiagnostic Evidence for Multimodal EntityLinking.
+This is the code of our paper: Beyond Relevance: Mining and Prioritizing Diagnostic Evidence for Multimodal Entity Linking.
 <p align="center">
   <img src="framework.png"
        alt="VERA Framework"